stepherg/bbfdm/bbfdmd/README.md

 `bbfdmd` internally uses both `libbbfdm-api` and `libbbfdm` to get the data-model objects.
 On startup it parses the uci file to check the different configurations and then based on that it registers the `bbfdm` ubus namespace.

-When a ubus method is called it first fills `usp_data_t` structure with the necessary information, then proceeds the `Get/Set/Operate/Add/Del` operation based on that information.
+When a ubus method is called it first fills `bbfdm_data_t` structure with the necessary information, then proceeds the `Get/Set/Operate/Add/Del` operation based on that information.

 `bbfdmd` uses `bbf_entry_method` API from `libbbfdm-api` and  `tEntryRoot`, `tVendorExtension`, `tVendorExtensionOverwrite` and `tVendorExtensionExclude` global shared arrays from `libbbfdm` to get the device tree schema and its values.